 Injury to the midtarsal joint is rare but is more commonly seen in gymnasts, footballers and sports involving jumping.
-The midtarsal joint is made up of the talo-navicular joint between the talus and navicular bones and the calcneo-cuboid joint between the calcaneus and cuboid bones on the outside of the foot.
+The midtarsal joint is made up of the talonavicular joint between the talus and navicular bones and the calcaneocuboid joint between the calcaneus and cuboid bones on the outside of the foot.

 Calcaneocuboid ligament injury

 Symptoms of a midtarsal joint sprain where the calcaneocuboid ligament has been torn will result in pain on the outside middle of the foot which may come on following an ankle sprain or similar ankle injury.
 There will be pain and swelling on the top and outside of the foot.
-Inverting the foot or tuning it so the soles face inwards may cause pain.
+Inverting the foot, or turning it so the soles face inwards, may cause pain.
 An MRI scan may be done to confirm the diagnosis and an X-ray can be done to rule out a fracture.

 Treatment includes rest.
 Taping the foot may help to support the joint while it is healing.
 Applying cold therapy can help reduce pain and inflammation.
 Cold can be applied for 10 minutes every hour initially for the first 24 to 48 hours.

-Doctor may prescribe NSAID's (such as ibuprofen) to reduce pain and inflammation and orthotic inserts may be fitted long term to correct and biomechanical problems of the feet.
-If symptoms persist a corticosteroid injection may be prescribed.
+A doctor may prescribe NSAID's (such as ibuprofen) to reduce pain and inflammation and orthotic inserts may be fitted long term to correct any biomechanical problems of the feet.
+If symptoms persist, a corticosteroid injection may be prescribed.

 Bifurcate ligament injury

-This type of midtarsal joint sprain occurs after a serve ankle injury and in conjunction with a fracture of a process or prominent part at the front of the calcaneus or heel bone.
-Symptoms include pain on the outside middle of the foot made worse by pointing the foot down and rolling it outwards or plantar flexion and supinating the foot to use the technical terms.
+This type of midtarsal joint sprain occurs after a severe ankle injury, and in conjunction with a fracture of a process or prominent part at the front of the calcaneus or heel bone.
+Symptoms include pain on the outside middle of the foot made worse by pointing the foot down and rolling it outwards, or plantar flexion and supinating the foot to use the technical terms.
 An MRI scan can confirm the diagnosis and X-rays should be done to identify a fracture, particularly of the anterior process of the heel bone.